- Scholarships for Incoming Freshmen

-The College of Engineering will annually award a $500 scholarship to students who have completed a minimum of 2 Project Lead The Way courses and scored an 80% or higher on both of their PLTW end of class exams.
+The College of Engineering will annually award a $500 scholarship to students who have graduated from a certified Project Lead The Way (PLTW) high school and completed a minimum of two PLTW courses.
+Final course grades must be a B-level or higher.
 Students must be enrolled full time in the College of Engineering.
 Students must also meet the minimum requirements for scholarships in the College of Engineering.

 In partnership with FIRST, the College of Engineering annually awards up to 4 scholarships of $500, renewable for a total of 4 years, to students enrolling full time in any discipline of engineering who have participated in the FIRST Robotics or FIRST Tech Challenge programs for at least one full year.

 There is also a scholarship available through the IncREaCE Program.
 This scholarship is funded and awarded outside of the College of Engineering, so please see the IncREaCE Program website for more details.

 - Calculus I, and other math, science and engineering grades will be considered when determining awards.